JanRSmit/HALS-Mechatronics/BASE/README-BASE.md

 For the 3D model, both a Fusion360 archive file and a STEP file is present for the 3D models of the endcap, weight-plateau and weight-bracket.
 The adjustable M8x24mm foot(screw) is also as simple 3D model present.
 The excel holds the decisions I made, and on a separate tab the BOM.
 The images give an idea of the 3D models and the used adjustable foot.
+For the printable parts both a Fusion360 and Step files are present.